jfialkowski/gorestapi/README.md

 # gorestapi

 This aplication is to be used as a template for creating a REST API in Go.
 It is a WORK IN PROGRESS.
 Please review the code if you plan on using it.
 Use at your own risk.
-Comments Suggestions and Pull requests are welcomed if you want to make it better.
+Comments, Suggestions, and Pull Requests are welcome.

 ## Configuration